 Backing up your website regularly is an important protective measure.
-While it might seem like an unlikely scenario, there are many things that can go wrong on your web server to result in the total loss of your site’s data.
+While it might seem like an unlikely scenario, there are many things that can go wrong on your website or web hosting that result in the total loss of your site’s data.

 Fortunately, keeping regular backups of your website means that in the event of a catastrophic failure, you can almost always recover your website in short order.
 With an appropriate backup procedure in place, restoring your website can be a quick and easy process.

 Whenever possible, you should run daily backups of all your website files and databases.
 At the very least, weekly or even monthly backups can save you from the nightmare of a total loss scenario.

 A full backup includes all of the files and database records associated with your website.